learn-co-curriculum/react-ts-intro-to-npm-readme/README.md

 ## Installing Packages with npm

-All JavaScript labs in this course rely on npm packages for their tests.
+All JavaScript-based labs in this course rely on npm packages for their tests.
 Many use the [Mocha][mocha] or [Jest][jest] npm packages, which are popular JavaScript testing frameworks.